adamlwgriffiths/OMGL/README.rst

     )

-MipMap's are automatically generated, and can be re-generated with the 'mipmap' function Auto-generating mipmaps can be disabled by over-riding the mipmap argument.
+MipMap's are automatically generated, and can be re-generated with the 'mipmap' function.
+Automatic generation of mipmaps can be disabled by over-riding the mipmap argument.

 ::